stashed/docs/docs/setup/install/community.md

 To use Stash Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/?p=stash-community).

+## Prerequisites

+- **Kubernetes version**: Stash is compatible with any Kubernetes cluster with version `1.16` or later.
+- **Extended API server**: Your cluster needs to support Kubernetes extended API server.
+- **Webhook support**: Your cluster must support Kubernetes validation and mutation webhooks.
+- **RBAC permissions**: Stash operator needs a few RBAC permissions on your cluster.
+You can find the list of the required RBAC permissions [here](/docs/guides/security/rbac.md).
+- **Installing on GKE cluster**: To install Stash on your GKE cluster, please check the requirements [here](https://stash.run/docs/{{< param "info.version" >}}/setup/install/troubleshoting/#installing-in-gke-cluster).
+- **NFS volume**: If you are willing to use NFS volume as a backend, you need to customize the Stash installation like [here](https://stash.run/docs/{{< param "info.version" >}}/setup/install/troubleshoting/#configuring-network-volume-accessor).

 ## Get a License

 In this section, we are going to show you how you can get a **1 year** free license for Stash Community edition.
 You can get a license for your Kubernetes cluster by going through the following steps: